-Members Primary Responsibilities Charles Beard, Jr. (Chair) Mary Ann Cloyd Lori Tauber Marcus The Board determined that each member of the Governance Committee meets the independence requirements of the NYSE Listing Standards. • Identifies individuals qualified to become members of the Board, consistent with criteria approved by the Board • Develops and recommends to the Board criteria for selecting new directors • Recommends director nominees for approval by the Board and the shareholders, and considers and recruits candidates to fill vacancies on the Board • Reviews director candidates recommended by shareholders for election • Assesses the contributions of incumbent directors, including in light of selection criteria and Board needs • Advises the Board with respect to Committee membership and operations • Oversees preparation of the CEO succession plan and reviews succession plans for directors, Committee members and Committee chairs • Reviews with senior management our major risk exposures, as well as our risk management practices and our guidelines, policies and processes for risk assessment and risk management • Oversees compliance with legal and regulatory requirements, including the Company's cybersecurity policy • Develops and recommends to the Board corporate governance guidelines • Oversees the Company's environmental, social and governance program
+Members Primary Responsibilities Charles Beard, Jr. (Chair) Mary Ann Cloyd Lori Tauber Marcus Dr. Ajai Puri The Board determined that each member of the Governance Committee meets the independence requirements of the NYSE listing standards.
+Identifies individuals qualified to become members of the Board, consistent with criteria approved by the Board Develops and recommends to the Board criteria for selecting new directors Recommends director nominees for approval by the Board and the shareholders, and considers and recruits candidates to fill vacancies on the Board Reviews director candidates recommended by shareholders for election Assesses the contributions of incumbent directors, including in light of selection criteria and the Board's needs Advises the Board with respect to Committee membership and operations Oversees preparation of the CEO succession plan and reviews succession plans for directors, Committee members and Committee chairs Reviews with senior management our major risk exposures, as well as our risk management practices and our guidelines, policies and processes for risk assessment and risk management Oversees compliance with legal and regulatory requirements, Develops and recommends to the Board corporate governance guidelines Oversees the Company's environmental, social and governance program Monitors the effectiveness of the Company's information system controls and security, including a periodic review of the Company's cybersecurity and other technology risks